Early Decision & Early Action FAQ

 What about need-based financial aid for Early Decision and Early Action students?

-If students demonstrate eligibility for financial aid, they will receive an estimated award with their admission decision letter.
+If students demonstrate eligibility for financial aid, they will receive an estimated award based upon current year cost of attendance with their admission decision letter.
 Early Decision admits will be expected to commit based on our estimated award.
-All students will receive a final award once they submit the FAFSA and tax forms at a later date.
+All students will receive a final award in March once the cost of attendance has been set for the following year.

 Should I apply Early Decision if I am concerned about financial aid?